-The Chase Ink Unlimited (CIU) is a great card for businesses with varied spend and cash flow.
+The Chase Ink Business Unlimited is a great card for businesses with varied spend and cash flow.
 It’s especially great for businesses and entrepreneurs who don’t spend within the bonus categories of the other Ink cards.
 Business owners and entrepreneurs who want to earn Chase Ultimate Rewards (UR) points at a flat rate will love this card too.

 Bonus categories are great because you can earn more points faster within the categories.
 Who doesn’t love that?
 But some purchases don’t fall into a category and thus only earn one point on most cards.
 The CIU is one of a few business transferrable points earning card that solves this problem.

-The CIU is a simple card.
+The Ink Business Unlimited is a simple card.
 It earns 1.5x Ultimate Rewards (UR) points (or 1.5% cash back) per dollar on all purchases.
 As its name suggests, the Ink Unlimited has no spending caps or limits on its elevated earning rate.
 That makes it a great complement to other UR earning cards such as the Chase Ink Business Preferred.
 It’s also the business counterpart of the Chase Freedom Unlimited

-The CIU’s potential can be maximized if you have multiple UR-earning cards.
+The card’s potential can be maximized if you have multiple UR-earning cards.
 If you have a Chase Ink Business Preferred or either Sapphire card, you can transfer the points from your CIU account to one of those accounts.
 This feature is the most powerful that Chase has to offer as it’s vital for many earning strategies.

-The Chase Ink Unlimited has a sign-up bonus of 50,000 UR points (or $500 cash back).
+The Chase Ink Business Unlimited has a sign-up bonus worth 50,000 UR points (or $500 cash back).
 You will earn the points after spending just $3,000 in the first 3 months.
 This is one of the best bonuses in the industry for a no annual fee card.
 Some cards with annual fees don’t offer that much return for the bonus.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for points redemption: